Exploring South America: Planning a Trip to the Galapagos and Machu Picchu

 A visit to both the Galapagos and Machu Picchu can be as long or short as you like.
 We suggest a minimum of eight days for this holiday, but the longer you can spend in this region, the better, with 12 or 14 days being a good amount of time to enjoy both destinations.

 When planning a trip to Machu Picchu and the Galapagos, how you divide your time between the two is again up to you.
 We recommend 5-6 days in the Galapagos and 6-7 days in Peru, giving you enough time to soak up the best that both these destinations have to offer.
 If you’re planning to hike the Inca Trail to get to Machu Picchu, this alone can take up to four days, so bear this in mind when planning your trip.

 Need some guidance?
 At Scott Dunn, our travel specialists can help you plan your ideal trip, no matter how much time you have.
 All of our tours and itineraries can be tailored to fit around what you want to see and do and where you want to spend the most time.

 FAQs About Travel to Machu Picchu and the Galapagos

-Here are some common questions our guests ask when looking at a Machu Picchu and Galapagos vacation.
+Here are some common questions our guests ask when looking at a Machu Picchu and Galapagos holiday.

 Which Destination Should You Travel to First?

-Which destination you visit first is entirely up to you, but if you’re traveling in April or November, you may want to consider the weather.
+Which destination you visit first is entirely up to you, but if you’re travelling in April or November, you may want to consider the weather.

-While conditions are good throughout the season, if you’re traveling in the spring, we recommend visiting the Galapagos first to ensure the best weather conditions for your visit to Machu Picchu.
-Similarly, if you’re traveling at the end of the year, we suggest visiting the Galapagos second, so you miss the worst of the weather in Peru.
+While conditions are good throughout the season, if you’re travelling in the spring, we recommend visiting the Galapagos first to ensure the best weather conditions for your visit to Machu Picchu.
+Similarly, if you’re travelling at the end of the year, we suggest visiting the Galapagos second, so you miss the worst of the weather in Peru.

 What Should You Pack for the Galapagos and Machu Picchu?